everscale-org/docs/src/arch/10-basics.md

 ## Message

-All interactions in Free TON are performed via messages.
+All interactions in Everscale are performed via messages.

 External inbound messages help deploy and call contracts from outside.